 Replacing Unhelpful Beliefs with More Accurate and Helpful Beliefs

-Our beliefs and thoughts about ourselves and others influences our emotions and how we feel.
-Negative or inaccurate beliefs can make us feel worse, lead to us making bad decisions, cause us to avoid people, and may result in depression or anxiety.
-Learning to form more accurate and helpful beliefs can help us feel better, increase our confidence, and make social interactions more enjoyable.
+Your beliefs and thoughts about yourself and others influences your emotions and how you feel.
+Negative or inaccurate beliefs can make you feel worse, make bad decisions, avoid people, and result in depression or anxiety.
+Learning to form more accurate and helpful beliefs can help you feel better, increase your confidence, and make social interactions more enjoyable.
 This guide contains examples you can use to help identify any unhelpful beliefs you may have so that you can replace them with more helpful and accurate beliefs.

 Many unhelpful beliefs fall into a few categories: